 What Caused the Eaton Canyon Fire?

-However, residents reported to 911 that an electrical tower caught fire in the area of the fire.
-In addition, Southern California Edison has filed an incident report relating to the fire.
+Residents reported to 911 on January 7, 2025 that an electrical tower caught fire in the area of the fire.

 On January 26, 2025, the New York Times published an article containing additional information regarding the possible source of the Eaton Fire.
 The article contains security camera footage of flashes of light near Eaton Canyon electrical towers, with flames appearing moments later.
 The footage labels the flashes of light as “signs of arcing.”
 The article notes that the footage supports what was seen by residents.
 One resident, according to the article, saw a “flash of light” which was followed by fire at the base of an electrical tower.
 The article also notes that Whisker Labs, a company who has sensors which detect abnormal electrical activity on wires, detected faults in the area around 6 PM on January 7, 2025.
 Inciweb lists 6:18 PM as the official origin of the fire.